 In the Summer of 1849, Emer suffered the loss of Polly, who died at Kanesville, Iowa in June, leaving Emer once more with a small motherless child.
 Rebecca was just three and a half.
 Emer was sixty eight!
 He gave the child to his sister Naomi and her husband Ezekiel Kellogg to care for.
 Rebecca traveled with them as a young 4+ year old to Salt Lake in 1850.

-Later that Fall in Iowa, Emer married a third wife, Martha Allen 10 September 1850.
+In 14 February 1851 in Iowa, Emer married Martha Allen (polygamist wife).
 She was another widow with young children.

-When Emer settled in Utah, in 1852 ,it was in the Provo area along with Dennison and later Harriet and her husband M. Judson Daley, who came in 1862.
+When Emer arrived in Utah in 1852 he chose to live with Martha in the Provo area along with Dennison and later Harriet and her husband M. Judson Daley, who came in 1862.
 At first they lived in a dugout with no fireplace and no windows, sleeping in the wagon.
 In the winter they shared a fire with other settlers.
 Conditions ere very hard and through an accident their wagon was burned.
 Neighbors helped build a small cabin and shared bedding with them.

 Later Emer is found in the Provo third ward.
 In 1853 he was ordained a Patriarch and in August of 1855 he was honored as one of the oldest men present at the ground breaking for the Provo “meetinghouse”.